actionproject-madhav/HackHarvard/ENV_SETUP.md

 ## Git Configuration

 The `.gitignore` files are configured to:
-- Ignore all `.env` files
+- Ignore all `.env` files (they will never be committed to git)
-- Allow `.env.example` files to be committed
 - Ignore common build artifacts and dependencies
+- Protect sensitive environment data

 ## Troubleshooting